Should you attend local small business networking events?

-- No business is an island.
 It’s obvious you can’t have a business without customers, but it’s also true you can’t have a successful business without other businesses.
-Visibility in your community means being known by all, and attending networking events is a great way to meet other business owners who could partner with you for marketing events and help spread the word about your business.
+Visibility in your community means being known by all, and attending networking events is an excellent way to meet other business owners who could partner with you for marketing events and help spread the word about your business.

-- You need to keep up with the Joneses.
-Networking events are also a great place to learn what new industry or small business trends are working (and which aren’t) from the trenches instead of trying to keep up by only reading about it on the Internet.
+Networking events are also a good place to learn what new industry or small business trends are working (and which aren’t) from the trenches instead of trying to keep up by only reading about it on the internet.
 Do businesses still send direct mail?
 What are the latest social media marketing trends?
 Which social platform works best for which business owners?
 What do people think of your new idea?
-Use a networking event as your own focus group, but be sure and repay the favor by contributing to others’ conversations.
+Use a networking event as your own focus group, but repay the favor by contributing to others’ conversations.

-- Get expert advice.
-Check the listings of local networking events and you’ll most likely see a comprehensive list of knowledgeable speakers.
+Check the listings of local networking events and you’ll likely see a comprehensive list of knowledgeable speakers.
 Use each networking event as an opportunity to learn something new about your industry from the experts, and you’ll move your business ahead.